apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/traverser.md

 - max_depth: Number of steps, required.
 - count_only: Boolean value.
 If true, only the count of results is returned without the actual results.
 If false, the specific results are returned.
 Default is false.
 - with_path: If true, the shortest path from the starting point to each neighbor is returned.
 If false, the shortest path from the starting point to each neighbor is not returned.
 This is an optional parameter.
 Default is false.
-- with_edge: Optional, default is false:
+- with_edge: Optional parameter, default is false:
-    - When true, the results include complete edge information (all edges in the path):
+    - When true, the result will include complete edge information (all edges in the path):
         - When with_path is true, it returns complete information of all edges in all paths.
-        - When with_path is false, it returns nothing.
+        - When with_path is false, no information is returned.
     - When false, it only returns edge IDs.
 - with_vertex: Optional parameter, default is false:
-    - If true, the results include complete vertex information (all vertices in the path).
+    - When true, the result will include complete vertex information (all vertices in the path):
-        - When with_path is true, it returns complete information of all vertices in the paths.
+        - When with_path is true, it returns complete information of all vertices in all paths.
         - When with_path is false, it returns complete information of all neighbors.
-    - If false, only the vertex ID is returned.
+    - When false, it only returns vertex IDs.
 - limit: Maximum number of vertices to be returned.
 Also, the maximum number of vertices visited during the traversal process.
 This is an optional parameter.
 Default is 10000000.

 ##### 3.2.4.2 Usage Method